 1. Baby walkers

-If you’re traveling to Canada, don’t bother to pack your baby walker.
-These devices help babies who haven’t quite mastered walking around.
+If you’re visiting Canada, don’t bother to pack your baby walker.
+This product can help babies who haven’t quite mastered walking yet.
 But Canada has banned them since 2004 for safety reasons.
 Babies using walkers can fall, tip over, or crash into objects, according to experts.
 And though the devices are still legal in the U.S., pediatricians advise parents not to use them.
 Pack your baby sling or stroller instead.

 2. Poppy seeds